 If you’ve wondered whether you could make cold brew coffee in a French press, the answer is yes.

-In fact, some people purchase this coffee making device to exclusively use it for immersion cold brewing.
+In fact, some people purchase this coffee making device to exclusively use it for full-immersion cold brewing.

 Making a batch in a French press is, undoubtedly, convenient and easy, but you need to follow a couple of basic guidelines to extract the best concentrate out of the ground beans.

 I’ve included all of the essential instructions in this recipe.

 You will find out what’s the French press cold brewing ratio, what’s the proper grind size, and some basic instructions that will take your experience to the next level.

 I use the same cold brew ratio, no matter whether I make it in a French press or not.
 It results in a great (according to my taste) concentrate.